Dilsv/fork-yeah/README.md

 - Covered in user stories: 13 & 17

-### Create task
+### Create recipe

-Create task is a feature of the Tick It site giving users the ability to perform the main functionality of the site which is to create a task based from a form.
+Create recipe is a feature of the Fork Yeah site giving users the ability to perform the main functionality of the site which is to create a new recipe based from a form.

 <details>
 <summary>Create task image</summary>